Where Can I Put My Meter Box & What Regulations do I Need to Follow?

 Other regulatory bodies

-Other regulatory bodies such as Ofgem, may also have implications for meter placement in a home or business.
+Other regulatory bodies, such as Ofgem, may also have implications for meter placement in a home or business.
 Depending on where the meter is to be installed, it may be necessary to contact the local building authority to secure planning permission.

 Best practices for meter box placement